Top 20 Python Machine Learning Interview Questions and Answers in 2024

 Exponent TeamExponent TeamLast updated

-Below are examples of some of the most commonly asked Python interview questions in both machine learning interviews and data science interviews.
+Below are examples of some of the most commonly asked Python interview questions in machine learning interviews and data science interviews.

-You should expect questions that test your fundamental knowledge of Python, data structures and algorithms, and how you use Python for data manipulation, data preprocessing, model evaluation, and feature engineering.
+You should expect questions that test your fundamental knowledge of Python, data structures and algorithms, and how you use Python for

 The specific format of questions depends on the company and the position you’re interviewing for.